mohabmes/Watari/README.md

 - Add the class to `/modules` directory.
 - Register your CustomModule class to `/modules/__init__.py`
 - Take a look at [Time module](https://github.com/mohabmes/Watari/blob/main/modules/Time.py).

+## Read additional configs
+- To read the additional config array of a certain custom module use `get_config()` specified in `config/config.json` file.

 ### Requiement
 - numpy